FindChimneySweepers logoFindChimneySweepers

 Scope of a Level 2 inspection

-Level 2 includes everything in Level 1, plus:
+Level 2 includes everything in Level 1 (because each level requires all parts of the lower levels), plus:

-• Video scan of the entire flue interior using a professional chimney camera
+• Video scan of the entire flue interior using a professional chimney video camera

 • Inspection of accessible portions of the chimney within the building's enclosed spaces (attic, crawl space, basement, chases)